Best Cashflow-Positive Areas in Malaysia 2026 Under RM500K

 This is the data that matters.
 Every cashflow-positive property under RM500K, summarized by region:

-Region CF+ Count Median Price Median Rent Median Surplus Median Yield
+Region CF+ Count Median Price Median Rent Median Net Cashflow Gross Yield

 Melaka 10 RM 301,500 RM 1,600 +RM 394 6.3%